CJey/oum/README.md

 ## Serving

-By config `oum serv`, oum can disconnect connection of device, and distrbute openvpn client configuration by `oum web`
+By config `oum serv`, oum can disconnect connection of device, and distribute openvpn client configuration by `oum web`

 * oum serv add `<conffile>`